What is Fetal Alcohol Spectrum Disorder (FASD)?

 FASD is an umbrella term describing the range of birth defects caused by alcohol consumption during pregnancy.
 Individuals struggling with Fetal Alcohol Spectrum Disorder may be diagnosed with Fetal Alcohol Syndrome (FAS), Fetal Alcohol Effects (FAE), Alcohol-Related Neurodevelopmental Disorder (ARND), Alcohol-Related Birth Defects (ARBD), Alcohol-Related Birth Injury (ARBI) or Partial Fetal Alcohol Syndrome (pFAS).

-Is it okay to drink a little during pregnancy as long as I don’t drink hard liquor?
+Is it okay to drink a little during pregnancy as long as I do not drink hard liquor?

 No. There is no safe level of alcohol you can drink during pregnancy.

-Why is drinking alcohol while I’m pregnant such a bad thing?
+Why is drinking alcohol while I am pregnant such a bad thing?